-- 3.11 Ecological surveys of the site have been undertaken. - 3.12 The main conclusions in respect of the land are as follows: - All habitats and plant communities recorded in the survey area are common and widespread in a local and national context. - No nationally rare or scarce plant species and no UK BAP Priority Species were recorded within the survey area. - Existing hedgerows on site should be incorporated into the design of the development with suitable buffer zones as far as possible. - The hedgerows provide suitable habitat for dormice. - There is no suitable aquatic habitat for great crested newts on or adjacent to the study area.
+- 3.11 The land lies close to the Shrubhill Common Local Nature Reserve (LNR)..
+This provides an important ecological context for the planning of the site.
+Further context to the on-site surveys is provided in the document Hertfordshire's Ecological Networks which will need to be considered in preparing proposals for the site.
+This will help ensure that the development seeks to protect and enhance the integrity of wider ecological networks and achieve biodiversity gains where possible, in accordance with the objectives of the NPPF. - 3.12 Ecological surveys of the site have been undertaken.
+The main conclusions in respect of the land are as follows: - All habitats and plant communities recorded in the survey area are common and widespread in a local and national context. - No nationally rare or scarce plant species and no UK BAP Priority Species were recorded within the survey area. - Existing hedgerows on site should be incorporated into the design of the development with suitable buffer zones as far as possible. - The hedgerows provide suitable habitat for dormice. - There is no suitable aquatic habitat for great crested newts on or adjacent to the study area.
 Suitable reptile habitats are present along the field margins of the land.
 Further reptile studies are recommended and the issue should be considered in detailed design of housing areas. - Some trees which could potentially support roosting bats are present on site and there are two active badger setts which should ideally be left insitu, albeit these are both 'minor' or 'outlier' setts.
 Further studies in respect of these setts are recommended. - All habitats on the land are suitable for use by breeding birds, with further detailed studies recommended.
 Site clearance should be undertaken outside the breeding season and mitigation should be considered through the detailed design process. - 3.13 In summary, there are no overriding ecological constraints on the land.
 However, it is important that biodiversity is taken in to account in master planning as part of a comprehensive approach to green infrastructure.